Speed up

 ──The 2024 season also saw the introduction of U-12 tickets.
 How effective was this measure?

-Customer analysis shows an increase in family groups.
-The club has focused on developing the family demographic, and we see this as a certain achievement.
-Additionally, the club has also put effort into attracting inbound customers.
-We set a goal to become number one in inbound customer attraction.
-To that end, we provide information in multiple languages, including English, Portuguese, Traditional and Simplified Chinese.
+Our customer attraction analysis shows an increase in family segments.
+As a club, we have focused on developing the family segment, and we see this as a certain achievement.
+Additionally, we have also put effort into attracting inbound customers as a club.
+We set a goal to aim for being number one in inbound customer attraction.
+That is why we provide information in multiple languages, including English, Portuguese, Traditional and Simplified Chinese.
 This year, we added German and Korean as well.
-In collaboration with the J.League, we distribute flyers to foreigners around Senso-ji Temple, place English flyers in hotels around Tokyo and at the British-style pub 'HUB'.
-We steadily pursue these approaches, combining both online and real-world touchpoints.
+In cooperation with the J.League, we distribute flyers to foreigners around Senso-ji Temple, place English flyers in hotels in Tokyo and the British-style pub 'HUB,' and while steadily pursuing these approaches, we combine creating touchpoints both online and offline.

 This is something I heard within the scope of exchanging opinions with the J.League, but at this point, FC Tokyo is probably number one in inbound customer attraction.
 The numbers themselves continue to rise, but we still want to increase them further.
 We believe it will become an even more important source of revenue in the future, and we want to use FC Tokyo as a foothold to become a global presence.